- Turtle Rock Island

 - Lenticular

-Lenticular cloud, looking east from Sunrise Point (6130ft), Mount Rainier National Park. - Eagle, between the trees
+Rainier summit, looking west from Sunrise Point (6130ft), Mount Rainier National Park. - Eagle, between the trees